Bath City W.F.C.

 Bath City Women's Football Club is a football club based in Bath, Somerset, England.
-The club is affiliated to the Somerset FA and currently competes in the Somerset Women's County League Division One, the seventh tier of Women's English football.
-Though multiple Bath City women's teams have existed in the past, the current team was founded last year, in 2022.
+The club is affiliated to the Somerset FA and currently compete in the South West Regional Women's League Division One, the sixth tier of Women's English football.
+Though multiple Bath City women's teams have existed in the past, the current team was founded in 2022.
 The team play their home games at Twerton Park.
-Like the men’s team, the women’s squad play in black and white shirts, and are nicknamed “The Romans” which stems from Bath's ancient Roman history.
+Like the men's team, the women's squad play in black and white shirts, and are nicknamed "The Romans" which stems from Bath's ancient Roman history.

 History

 Previous Teams

 In June, 1920, the first record of any women's team in Bath was formed as simply; "Bath Ladies Football Club".
 With The Bath Chronicle at the time stating: "Enthusiastic reception of the proposed club, many ladies have shown their wish to join."
 Application's for squad entry were received from places as far as Gloucester, Bristol and the Isle of Wight.
 It was suggested by Chairman Mr Hopkins that the colours ought to be the same as the men's; black and white jerseys, with black shorts, black stockings, white rings, and black woolly caps.
 A year later In 1921, Bath City Ladies played at Old Trafford in front of 31,000 to raise money for unemployed ex-servicemen in Manchester.
 The fixture raised £2,000 for the fund to help returning soldiers from the World War 1.
-On Saturday 28 April 1921, the womens team played Southampton Women's in front of 12,000 at Bristol.
+On Saturday 28 April 1921, the women's team played Southampton Women's in front of 12,000 at Bristol.
 However, in the same year, The Football Association banned women's football because the Association felt the physicality of the game was; “unsuitable for women”.
 Women's football suffered for decades but it was reintroduced around the mid-century and has since progressed significantly.